FAQs

 What is the difference between a ‘Four-Stage Runner’ and a ‘Single-Stage Runner’?

-A ‘Four-Stage Runner’ is participating in all 4 stages over the 4 days of the one distance.
+A ‘Four-Stage Runner’ is participating in all 4 stages over the 4 days.
+All four stages must be the same – i.e. the short course (Namatjira) OR the long course (Malbunka).

 What does the PACKAGE option include?